MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-service.md

 **Background**

-In previous sections we learned that Red Hat Process Automation Manager is a modular platform to develop and run decisions and process in teh diagram below you can see that the component were you as a Business DDomain Expert have been authoring your rules is Business Central for authoring, this is the web console with all the tooling for the different types of user, all the assets that you created are stored in a repository where they are versioned.
+In previous sections we learned that Red Hat Process Automation Manager is a modular platform to develop and run decisions and processes.
+In the diagram below you can see that the component where you as a Business Domain Expert have been authoring your rules is Business Central for authoring, this is the web console with all the tooling for the different types of users.
+All the assets that you created are stored in a repository where they are versioned.

 <img src="../../assets/middleware/rhpam-7-workshop/rhpam-7-architecture.png" width="600" />